Top 7 Things Military Families Love About Fort Hood, Texas

 - Temple

-3) Fort Hood Cost of Living
+3) Cost of Living at Fort Hood

 For some military families moving to Fort Hood, there could be significant savings in the cost of living.
 Use Killeen as an example against the national average for everyday expenses.

-- Housing expenses are 21% lower.
+- Housing expenses are 16% lower.

-- Transportation expenses like gas prices are 4% lower.
+- Transportation expenses like gas prices are 7% lower.

-If you’re headed to Fort Hood, you can use a cost of living calculator to help you create a budget.
+If you’re headed to Fort Hood, you can use a cost-of-living calculator to help you create a budget.
 Don’t forget to check your updated BAH rates too.

-Image from Canva
+Photo from Canva

 4) Food and Shopping Amenities